limatainer/Exercises/README.md

-# This is a Exercise Web App
+# This is a Exercise Web App - Under Development

 Build to facilitate the management of exercise routines and progress tracking.